Mattlk13/airbrake-docs/jekyll/_docs/performance-monitoring/updating-from-airbrake-js-for-node.md

 ## Step 2: Install `@airbrake/node`

-Install the new package with NPM:
+Install the new package with npm:

 ```shell
 npm install @airbrake/node